Idol Philippines season 2: Judges and host

 On May 20, 2022, during a broadcast of the news program TV Patrol, the roster of judges for the season was revealed.
 Of the four judges from the previous season, only Regine Velasquez and Moira Dela Torre returned, with James Reid and Vice Ganda departing from the judging panel.
 They were replaced by singer-songwriter Gary Valenciano and Parokya ni Edgar frontman Chito Miranda.
 Two days later, at a launch party on ASAP Natin 'To!, it was announced that Robi Domingo would be the new host, replacing Billy Crawford, who left for blocktimer shows on other networks.

 Comedian Ogie Diaz later revealed that Vice Ganda backed out of the show after learning that Sarah Geronimo was initially slated to be a judge but withdrew due to personal responsibilities.
 Meanwhile, James Reid was unable to return for the season as he was residing abroad to pursue an international career.

 Auditions

 The initial auditions for the season opened on April 25, 2022, for Idol hopefuls aged 16 to 28 years old.
-Due to the COVID-19 pandemic restrictions in the Philippines, all initial auditions were held online, eliminating the open-call audition process used in the previous season.
+Due to restrictions related to the COVID-19 pandemic in the Philippines, all initial auditions were held online, eliminating the open-call audition process used in the previous season.
 Those selected by the producers to audition in front of the judges performed at the ABS-CBN Studio in Quezon City.
 To advance and receive a golden ticket to Idol City, an auditionee needed to receive at least three "yes" votes from the judges.
 Occasionally, a judge might award a platinum ticket instead of a golden ticket.